stellar-deprecated/docs/guides/anchor/2-bridge-server.md

 ![Payment flow diagram](assets/anchor-receive-payment-basic-bridge.png)

-In the bridge server configuration file, you might have noticed two callback URLs: `receive` and `error`.
-Whenever a payment is received or an error occurs, the bridge server will send an HTTP `POST` request to one of those URLs.
+In the bridge server configuration file, you might have noticed a callback URL named `receive`.
+Whenever a payment is received, the bridge server will send an HTTP `POST` request to the URL you specified.
 The main responsibility of the `receive` endpoint is to update your customer’s balance in response to receiving a payment (since the payment went to your account on Stellar).

 <code-example name="Implementing the Receive Callback">